 To export data from this view, press the Export data tool () in the top right of the view.
 This opens a save dialog in which you can save the tabular data in comma-separated (.csv) or tab-separated (.tab) format.

 Project Statistics

-Project Statistics is one of four Project Report views that may be available, depending on the assembly type that is currently open.
-For information on accessing or performing tasks in this view, see Project Report view.
+Project Statistics is one of several Project Report views that may be available, depending on the assembly type that is currently open.